Sidebar Site Navigation

 - (EE/CPEN-OB1) Be able to successfully practice the profession of Electrical/Computer Engineering.

-University of Wyoming, Electrical and Computer Engineering Program, Program Outcomes
+University of Wyoming, Electrical and Computer Engineering Program, Student Outcomes

 - An ability to apply knowledge of mathematics, science, and engineering